 For a list of all UC Libraries hours, visit https://www.libraries.uc.edu/about/hours.html.

 Life of the Mind is an annual lecture series featuring interdisciplinary conversations with UC faculty from a variety of disciplines around a one-word theme.
-The fall lecture, scheduled for 3-5 p.m.
-Tuesday, Oct.
-30, will focus on the theme of “next.”
+The spring lecture, scheduled for 2:30-4:30 p.m.
+Wednesday, March 6, will again focus on the theme of “Next.”

 The Life of the Mind Steering Committee seeks nominations for the featured UC faculty presenter.
 Each featured UC faculty presenter possesses: